John Hickenlooper: 2020

 Hickenlooper had previously been considered the front-runner to fill the United States Senate seat to be vacated by Ken Salazar upon his confirmation as Secretary of the Interior in the Obama administration.
 He confirmed his interest in the seat.
 But on January 3, 2009, Governor Bill Ritter appointed Denver Public Schools Superintendent Michael Bennet to the position.
 Bennet previously served as Hickenlooper's chief of staff.

 In a YouTube video published to his campaign channel on August 22, 2019, Hickenlooper announced that he would run for the U.S. Senate in 2020.
 Some preliminary polling data showed him with a substantial lead against incumbent Republican Senator Cory Gardner.
 Hickenlooper was also leading the Democratic primary field by a fairly wide margin before he announced.
 He was quickly endorsed by the Democratic Senatorial Campaign Committee, a move protested by candidates already running before Hickenlooper's entry.

 On June 30, Hickenlooper defeated former state house Speaker Andrew Romanoff in the Democratic primary, winning the nomination to challenge one-term incumbent Republican Cory Gardner.
 He defeated Gardner by 9 points and took office on January 3, 2021.

+At 68, Hickenlooper was the oldest elected freshman U.S. senator from Colorado.

+2026

+Hickenlooper received 55% of the vote and won the 2026 Democratic primary against State Senator Julie Gonzales on June 30, 2026.
+He faces Republican State Senator Mark Baisley in the general election.